LifeInvaderr/Password-Generator/README.md

 ## What I learned
 After taking this project with Javascript, I now understand that working with Javascript will take time to learn, and to unlearn my Python thinking.

-With that said, I am going to need a lot more time researching and understanding Javascript.